 “Outlier” CIOs have better ability to connect innovation dots.

-CIOs as “Chief Innovation Officers,” are one of the most pertinent titles to fit the digital leadership role.
+“Chief Innovation Officers,” is one of the most pertinent titles for CIOs to fit the digital leadership role.
 Companies are recognizing that IT is roughly coupled to the business strategy as an innovation engine, and it is a very good sign about how the companies will deliver value.
 An outlier CIOs have the interdisciplinary knowledge, and their imagination are not constrained by the knowledge, they have growth mind, creativity, and technological vision, and thus, they can lead change confidently and effortlessly.